 - 1/4 pound Mild Italian Sausage 1 Cup Cooked

 - 2 Tablespoons fresh Basil chopped fine

 - 2 Cups Cottage Cheese 4% milk fat

 - 2 Cups Packed Spinach

 - 1 1/2 Cups Shredded Mozzarella Cheese

-Meanwhile, cook noodles for 10 to 12 minutes or until tender but still firm.
+- Meanwhile, cook noodles for 8 to 10 minutes so they are slightly under-cooked.
 Drain noodles and set aside.

 - For cheese filling, mix together cottage cheese, egg, Parmesan and spinach.
 Set aside.

 - Spread 1/2 cup of the sauce over the bottom of the baking dish.
 Layer half of the noodles in the bottom of the dish, trimming with kitchen shears as necessary to fit.
 Spread with half of the cheese filling.
 Top with half of the remaining sauce and half of the mozzarella.
 Repeat layers.

 - Place 9 X 13 dish on a baking sheet.
 Bake at 375 degrees for 30 to 35 minutes.
 Let stand for 10 minutes before serving.